averycrespi/yolk/README.md

 Yolol chips are slow and have a limited amount of space.

-Yolk aggressively optimizes your code to make it faster and smaller.
+Yolk uses [SSA form](https://en.wikipedia.org/wiki/Static_single_assignment_form) to aggressively optimizes your code, making it faster and smaller.

-TODO

 ## How do I get started?

-TODO
+Learn the Yolk syntax by checking out some [examples](tests/corpus) or by reading the [language specification](docs/spec.md).

+Try Yolk online with [Yolk Web](https://averycrespi.github.io/yolk-web/).

 ## License